Theinatorinator/Windows10DebloatingTool/README.md

 Windows10DebloatingTool
-This is just a wuick launcher for this tool: https://github.com/Sycnex/Windows10Debloater
+This is just a quick launcher for this tool: https://github.com/Sycnex/Windows10Debloater